digao-dalpiaz/DzHTMLText/README.md

 There are two **tab** tags you can use:

 - `<t:nnn>` = Allow you to positioning text exactly on "nnn" position in pixels starting on the left border of component.
-If the text wraps to a new line, it will be continue aligned at left border of component.
+If the text wraps to a new line, it will be return aligned at left border of component.

 - `<tf:nnn>` = The same as above, but if the text wraps to a new line, it will be aligned in the same position as the first line which the tab started.
 This tag will produce a better visual text alignment.